The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Stretch vectors

 This gives \cref{eq:infdiff}, and \cref{eq:asympdiff} follows by L'H\^{o}pital's rule. \end{proof}

 \begin{corollary} The tangent vectors $v_{\Lambda_+}$ and $v_{\Lambda_-}$ at $T_x\teich(S)$ are distinct. \end{corollary}

 \begin{proof} Note that

-\cref{thm:infkey} then tells us that $v_{\Lambda_+}\neq v_{\Lambda_-}$. \end{proof}
+\cref{eq:infdiff} then tells us that $v_{\Lambda_+}\neq v_{\Lambda_-}$. \end{proof}

 We can give a much more general version of \cref{thm:linindep}.
-Let $\Lambda_1$ and $\Lambda_2$ be two complete geodesic laminations of $(S,x)$ such that $\Lambda_1\cap\Lambda_2$ contains the boundary of some crowned annulus $T\subset S$, as well as the unique simple closed geodesic $\gamma_T$ contained in the interior of $T$.
-Further require that $\Lambda_1\cap T$ and $\Lambda_2\cap T$, which are both complete geodesic laminations on $T$, are respectively equal to $\lambda_+$ and $\lambda_-$ in the sense of \cref{lem:gencrown}.
+Let $\Lambda_1$ and $\Lambda_2$ be two complete geodesic laminations on $(S,x)$ such that $\Lambda_1\cap\Lambda_2$ contains the boundary of some crowned annulus $T\subset S$, as well as the unique simple closed geodesic $\gamma_T$ contained in the interior of $T$.
+Further require that $\Lambda_1\cap T$ and $\Lambda_2\cap T$, which are both complete geodesic laminations on $T$, are respectively equal to $\lambda_+$ and $\lambda_-$ as defined in \cref{lem:gencrown}.
 Given this setup, we have the following result: